google/codeworld/web/help/main.md

 #### Translation: Moving Your Pictures ####

 You can *translate* a picture to move it up, down, left, or right on the screen.
-To use `translate`, you give it three things:
+To use `translated`, you give it three things:

 * A picture to move.
 * A distance to move the picture *left* or *right*.
 Negative numbers